-- install additional lighting; (such as motion censored lighting) - install surveillance systems - install doorbell cameras - installation costs; to licensed and bonded installers. - organize recruitment - neighborhood watch engagement events and neighborhood engagement events - transform areas into community gardens - partial funds for National Night Out events (\$200 limit of food) - conduct youth enrichment programs (after school, at-risk youth, seminars for professional development, and/or similar programs) - enhance beautification by way of community-wide clean-ups and landscaping - neighbor strategy for monitoring their blocks (Walking groups, walkie-talkie groups, and /or similar activities) - create and distribute newsletters and resident directories - private signage; submit a sample with application and cannot place signs on public property or MLGW poles etc.
+- Install additional lighting; (such as motion censored lighting) - Install surveillance systems - Install doorbell cameras - Installation costs; to licensed and bonded installers. - Organize recruitment - Neighborhood watch engagement events and neighborhood engagement events - Transform areas into community gardens - Funds for National Night Out events (\$200 limit of food) - Conduct youth enrichment programs (after school, at-risk youth, seminars for professional development, and/or similar programs) - Enhance beautification by way of community-wide clean-ups and landscaping - Neighbor strategy for monitoring their blocks (walking groups, walkie-talkie groups, and /or similar activities) - Create and distribute newsletters and resident directories

+Private signage; submit a sample with application and cannot place signs on public property or MLGW poles etc.

 Applicants are responsible for keeping a record of the serial numbers of all equipment and receipts of all purchases.
-All equipment should be stored at a secure and agreed-upon location by all involved residents of your group.
 You are not allowed to sell Neighborhood Crime Prevention Grant-funded equipment.
 Projects may not benefit just one household.
 All projects must be agreed upon by your group, equipment placement must be agreed upon by your group, and equipment storage location must be secure and agreed upon by your group.
+The Neighborhood Crime Prevention team has to know the location of all equipment purchased with the grant funds.